BanishDeveloper/Cheems-Web/README.md

 3. DBL Click on index.html
 4. Copy the location of index.html from the browser
 5. Get a newtab redirect
-6. Put the location of index.html to what to redirect to
+6. Put the location of index.html to be what to redirect to